 Manitoba Hydro recognizes a number of Certification Bodies and Inspection Bodies to provide certification, field approval, and special acceptance services for electrical equipment.
 Read Inspection and Technical Services Manitoba Bulletin OFC 18_012.

 For questions about ePermits, email us.

-For inquiries about electrical inspections, contact the Manitoba Hydro electrical inspector in your area.
+For questions about electrical inspections, contact the Manitoba Hydro electrical inspector in your area.